NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-2.7.md

 #### Known Issues

 There were two known issues with nuget.exe restore with the initial 2.7 release, but they were fixed on 9/6/2013 with an update to the [NuGet.CommandLine package](http://www.nuget.org/packages/NuGet.CommandLine/).
-This update is also available on the [NuGet 2.7 download page](https://nuget.codeplex.com/releases/view/107605) on CodePlex.
+This update is also available on the NuGet 2.7 download page on CodePlex.
 Running `nuget.exe update -self` will update to the latest release.

 The fixed were:

-1. New package restore doesn't work on Mono when using SLN file
+1. New package restore doesn't work on Mono when using SLN
 1. New package restore doesn't work with Wix projects

 There is also a known issue with the new package restore workflow whereby Automatic Package Restore does not work for projects under a solution folder.
 This issue was fixed in NuGet 2.7.1.